Is it Safe to Fly Immediately After Getting Facial Fillers?

 It’s also important to follow all of your Clinician’s recommended recovery instructions clearly.

 While injections may not be considered a major cosmetic procedure, it is still a serious procedure and shouldn’t be taken as lightly as you would putting makeup on or getting your eyebrows waxed or lasered.
-You are still putting your skin through something the skin itself considers somewhat traumatic, due to injections and solutions being applied to the dermal layers.
-Whilst fillers are generally safe and effective, just be sure to give your face and skin time to fully adjust to your facial filler injections BEFORE getting fully back into your regular routine.
-This also means NOT to exercise or work out or participate in strenuous activities for a few days after you have your injections.
-Avoiding taking hot showers or using active products for at least 1 to 2 days is also a good idea.
+You are still putting your skin through something the skin itself considers somewhat traumatic.
+This is due to the injections and solutions being applied to the dermal layers.
+Whilst fillers are generally safe and effective, be sure to give your face and skin time to fully adjust to your facial filler injections BEFORE getting fully back into your regular routine.
+This also means;

 Getting Healite II sessions about 1 to 3 days after your fillers is usually a good idea, but just ask your Clinician what they think is best.